How safe is your home?

 Power point covers

 Plastic plugs are cheap and help keep kids out of power sockets.
-If you're building or renovating, consider power points with rotating safety covers.
+If you're building or renovating, consider installing power points with built-in rotating safety covers.

 Furniture corner guards

 These protect toddlers' heads from sharp table corners, but generally aren't essential.
-If your table has very pronounced corners, consider replacing it completely.
+If your table has very sharp and protruding corners, consider replacing it completely.